Ptilotus schwartzii: Taxonomy

-It was first described in 1888 by Ferdinand von Mueller as Ptilotus fraseri var. schwartzii, who described it from a specimen collected near the McDonnell Ranges by the Reverend Mr Schwartz Ralph Tate raised it to species rank in his 1989 census, with it thereby becoming Ptilotus schwartzii.
+This species was first formally described in 1888 by Ferdinand von Mueller who gave it the name Ptilotus fraseri var. schwartzii, in the Proceedings of the Linnean Society of New South Wales, from a specimen collected near the MacDonnell Ranges by the "Reverend Mr Schwartz".
+In 1889, Ralph Tate raised the subspecies to species rank with the name Ptilotus schwartzii.